What is a Sales Battle Card?

 While a battle card needs to have as many details as possible, it should be concise in its form – sales reps could be easily discouraged from using overly lengthy battle cards.

 Storing Your Battle cards

 Make sure these battle cards are stored at a common database such as Google Drive or Dropbox for ready access and use.
 Categorize them according to the purpose they serve and use tags so they are easily searchable.
-These battle cards should be easily accessible by salespeople.
+These battle cards should be easily accessible and discoverable by salespeople.

 Distributing Your Battle cards

 Distributing your battle card to sales folks is as important as creating them.
 They should be made aware of their existence.
 So, notify your sales teams every time you create a new battle card or update an old one so they are aware of it.